leizongmin/js-xss/README.md

 ### Customize the handler function for tags not in the whitelist

-By specefing the handler function with `onIgnoreTag`:
+By specifying the handler function with `onIgnoreTag`:

 ```JavaScript
 function onIgnoreTag (tag, html, options) {